nathanielfernandes/HamoodBot/README.md

 ### Filler ``New``
 You can now play the popular imsg game 'Filler' with hamood.
 ### Quick Channels ``New``
-Using the ``channelsetup`` command, you can add a quick channel system into your server that allows users to instantly create a temporary channel to talk to someone.
+Using the ``quickchannel`` command, you can add a quick channel system into your server that allows users to instantly create a temporary channel to talk to someone.
+### Complex Math ``New``
+Hamood has new and improved math functions that can help you with your homework
-### Covid-19 Statistics ``New!``
+### Covid-19 Statistics
 Hamood can send the latest Covid-19 statistics of any country from [worldometer](https://www.worldometers.info/coronavirus/).
 ### Custom Text Generated Memes
 You can generate custom memes with your own text with the meme templates Hamood has.